tobiasvl/tobiasvl.github.io/_posts/2024-10-05-links-awakening-shop-door.md

 ```

 > I changed Link's final Y position from `$74` to `$72`, because it avoids any clipping with the door, and because I actually think that lines him up even better with the laser blast than in the original game.
-{: .prompt-info}\n\n This is fairly straight forward, and I think it makes for a nice effect: Link enters the shop without a care in the world, but upon seeing the shopkeeper, he retreats instinctively only to back into the closed door.
+{: .prompt-info}\r\r This is fairly straight forward, and I think it makes for a nice effect: Link enters the shop without a care in the world, but upon seeing the shopkeeper, he retreats instinctively only to back into the closed door.
 Boom!

 ![zelda_wrong_palette](../../assets/img/zelda_wrong_palette.gif)